-In addition to the [above] training requirements in section 19a-79-9a(b)(1)(A) and (B) of the Regulations of Connecticut State Agencies, before a director, head teacher, program staff or group [day] child care home provider may administer injectable medications, he or she shall have successfully completed a training program on the administration of injectable medications by a premeasured, commercially prepared [syringe] auto-injector.
-The trainer, who shall be a pharmacist, physician, physician assistant, advanced practice registered nurse or registered nurse, shall assure that the director, head teacher, program staff or group [day] child care home provider understands the indications, side effects, handling and methods of administration for injectable medication.
-[Thereafter, on a yearly basis] After completing such training, the director, head teacher, program staff or group [day] child care home provider shall annually have [their] his or her skills and competency in the administration of injectable medication validated by a pharmacist, physician assistant, advanced practice registered nurse or registered nurse.
+In addition to the [above] training requirements set forth in subparagraphs (A) and (B) of this subdivision, before a director, head teacher, program staff or group [day] child care home provider may administer injectable medications, he or she shall have successfully completed a training program on the administration of injectable medications by a premeasured, commercially prepared [syringe] auto-injector.
+The trainer, who shall be a pharmacist, physician, physician assistant, advanced practice registered nurse or registered nurse, shall [assure] ensure that the director, head teacher, program staff or group [day] child care home provider understands the indications, side effects, handling and methods of administration for injectable medication.
+[Thereafter, on a yearly basis] After completing such training, the director, head teacher, program staff or group [day] child care home provider shall annually have [their] his or her skills and competency in the administration of injectable medication validated by a pharmacist, physician, physician assistant, advanced practice registered nurse or registered nurse.
 Injectable medications by a premeasured commercially prepared auto-injector shall only be given in emergency situations[, by a premeasured commercially prepared syringe, unless a petition for special medication authorization is granted by the department].
-The facility shall have staff trained in the use of [an automatic prefilled cartridge injector or similar automatic injectable equipment] a premeasured, commercially prepared auto-injector used to treat an allergic reaction on site during all hours when a child with a prescription for an automatic prefilled cartridge injector or similar automatic injectable equipment] a premeasured, commercially prepared auto-injector used to treat an allergic reaction on site during all hours when a child with a prescription for an automatic prefilled cartridge injector or similar
+The facility shall have program staff trained in the use of [an automatic prefilled cartridge injector or similar automatic injectable equipment] a premeasured, commercially prepared auto-injector used to treat an allergic reaction on site during all hours when a child with a prescription for an automatic prefilled cartridge injector or similar automatic injectable equipment used to treat an allergic reaction is on-site.